 For this reason, some keyless car owners are finding it harder to get insurance.
 A few are being turned down altogether.

-Taking careful measures to protect your car is therefore a good idea as this will help to reduce thefts and the risk to insurers.
+Taking careful keyless car security measures is therefore a good idea as this will help to reduce thefts and the risk to insurers.

 If you would like to talk to us about your Car Insurance options, please get in touch.
 Our experienced team will be able to discuss your needs and explore the best options for you.